gberg1/chat-app/README.md

-React Boilerplate with Webpack and Babel
+Chat App Using React and Flux

 ##Steps:
  - `npm install`